Skip to main content

 Salmonella is an animal disease included in the list of animal diseases established by the World Organisation for Animal Health.

-The Department of Agriculture, Environment and Rural Affairs carries out a surveillance programme to ensure Northern Ireland complies with EC 2160/2003 which requires testing of flocks of turkeys and chickens (with a minimum number of birds) for specified salmonella which can cause food borne illness in humans.
+The Department of Agriculture, Environment and Rural Affairs carries out a surveillance programme to ensure Northern Ireland complies with EC 2160/2003, which requires testing of flocks of turkeys and chickens (with a minimum number of birds) for specified salmonella which can cause food borne illness in humans.
 Full details of the Department’s statutory powers and its programme are published on this page.

-State aid
+State Aid

-Legal basis
+Legal Basis

-Objectives of the aid
+Objectives of the Scheme

 The objective of this Scheme is to ensure Northern Ireland complies with EC 2160/2003 which requires testing of flocks of turkeys and chickens (with a minimum number of birds) for specified salmonella which can cause food borne illness in humans.
 Birds which test positive for a specified salmonella and meet specified requirements may be slaughtered and may be eligible for compensation.

-The compensation value which is set on a per bird basis and revised quarterly.
+The compensation value is set on a per bird basis and revised quarterly.
 Currently DAERA will only compensate for breeding chickens and turkeys and not for broilers, layers and fattening turkeys.
 Eggs may be compensated for only under certain circumstances.
 In all cases farmers pay for initial on farm sampling and subsequent testing.

-Duration of scheme
+Duration of Scheme

-1 January 2015 – 31 December 2023
+1 January 2015 – 31 December 2025

-Annual expenditure
+Annual Expenditure

 Estimated costs per annum for the operation of the scheme are £135,000.
 This includes administration and the Department’s Veterinary Service staff costs as well as testing accrued by the Agri-Food Biosciences Institute (AFBI).